 - Re-established credit after bankruptcy is required

-- Best way of rebuilding credit after filing a Chapter 7 Bankruptcy is by getting several secured credit cards
+- The best way of rebuilding credit after filing a Chapter 7 Bankruptcy is by getting several secured credit cards

-- Three to five secured credit cards are recommended with at least a $500 credit limit can do wonders in raising credit scores and re-establishing credit
+Three to five secured credit cards are recommended with at least a $500 credit limit that can do wonders in raising credit scores and re-establishing credit.

 - The mortgage loan borrower needs to have been timely with all monthly scheduled payments to their creditors